lingzhq/data-juicer/README.md

 ## Codes and Data Recipes

 - The original codes are organized and presented in [DaaR](https://github.com/lingzhq/data-juicer/tree/DaaR/DaaR).
-- We wil develop a series of data-juicer operators related to DaaR.
+- We are developing a series of data-juicer operators related to DaaR.
+Stay tuned.

 ## Citation